thedod/glitch-go-fish/README.md

 * Once in a while, a player receiving a card (from another player or the pile) would pull a rank.

-* Eventually, more and more empty-handed players will become spectators, until there are less than 2 left, and the game is over.
+* Eventually, more and more empty-handed players would become spectators, until there are less than 2 left, and the game is over.

 ![game over screenshot](https://cdn.glitch.com/ccb30db3-78cd-46da-af4b-a75cabfc5233%2Fgame-over.png?1493329682733)